-Fugro Engineers B.V., a member of the Fugro global group of companies and responsible offshore geotechnical surveys, performed the survey [9].
-The Fugro group is a large offshore and nearshore geotechnical company and offers experience in geotechnical investigations.
+Fugro Engineers B.V., a member of the Fugro global group of companies and responsible for offshore geotechnical surveys, performed the survey [9].
+Fugro is an integrator of geotechnical, survey, subsea and geosciences services.
+Services are designed to support engineering design and large structure building projects.
 Fugro has previously performed investigations for many other offshore wind farm projects in The Netherlands, Belgium, UK, Denmark and Germany.
 Therefore, the company is familiar with the local conditions and technical requirements for geotechnical survey of the BWFZ.
-The survey has been performed according to ISO 19901-8 (2014) Marine Soil Investigations, using the vessels MV Bucentaur and MV Fugro Commander from 10 April to 26 May 2015.
+The survey has been performed according to ISO 19901-8 (2014) Marine Soil Investigations.
 DNV GL has provided a Statement of Compliance for the results of the study.